kcc-nma-art258/syllabus/README.md

 - Implement a fully-featured, interactive web application using HTML/CSS/JavaScript.

 ### Intermediate Front-end Web Development Techniques: 40%
-- Development using version control and basic understanding of build processes
+- A thorough understanding of version control, why its important and its usage through Git and GitHub
-- CSS authoring using Sass preprocessing
+- CSS authoring & architecture using Sass preprocessing
-- Understanding of CSS frameworks
+- Understanding of how to create a CSS frameworks
 - Prototyping / Agile development techniques
-- Preparation of graphics optimized for website display on cross-platforms
+- Preparation of assets optimized for website display on cross-platforms through build processes
-- Analysis and demonstration of accessibility, cross-platform and browser related issues with regard to web standards and CSS
+- Analysis and demonstration of usability & accessibility, cross-platform and browser related issues with regard to web standards and CSS

 ## Texts
 There are no required texts for this course.
-Readings will be supplied by the instructor and/or student(s) on a week to week basis, in either paper handout form or online.
+Readings will be supplied by the instructor and/or student(s) on a week to week basis online.

 ## Materials
-The primary software packages used in this class are [Git](https://git-scm.com/)/[Github for Mac](https://mac.github.com/) and [Atom](https://atom.io/), which will be installed on all computers in class and in the labs.
+The primary software packages used in this class are [Github Desktop](https://desktop.github.com/), [Atom](https://atom.io/), [Prepros](https://prepros.io/), and [Google Chrome](https://www.google.com/chrome/), which will be installed on all computers in the KOA 103 class room.
+All of the listed development software is either free or provides a free trial with no time limit, so students working on personal computers can follow along without purchasing anything.

 Students will be required to use design software as part of assignments, so use of Adobe design products (Photoshop/Illustrator/Fireworks) is expected.
+Adobe Creative Cloud will be installed on all computers in the KOA 103 class room.

-Students are welcome to other types of software such as Bohemian Coding Sketch,  Sublime Text, or Textmate (not provided).
+Students are also welcome to use other types of design and development software (not provided) such as [Bohemian Coding Sketch](http://www.bohemiancoding.com/sketch/) ($99), [Google Web Designer](https://www.google.com/webdesigner/) (free), [Brackets](http://brackets.io/) (free), or [Sublime Text](http://www.sublimetext.com/) ($70).

 All students are required to register for a [free Github account](https://github.com/join) to host their assignments, mid-term, and final website.
+Students are also recommended to sign-up for a [free Codepen account](https://codepen.io/signup/free), as certain class exercises and examples will be showcased using this tool.

-While it is not required, it is recommended that you purchase a cheap sketchbook and a set of black and/or grayscale markers for initial sketching and ideation.
+While not required, it is recommended that you purchase a cheap sketchbook and a set of black and/or grayscale pencils/pens/markers for initial sketching and ideation.

 Additionally, backup media (such as external hard drives or a USB flash drive) or an online file storage solution (Google Drive or DropBox) is recommended.